giveri/cdrCoder/README.md

   We recommend using Docker for sandboxing, where Codex launches itself inside a **minimal container image** and mounts your repo _read/write_ at the same path.
-A custom `iptables`/`ipset` firewall script denies all egress except the OpenAI API.
+A custom `iptables`/`ipset` firewall script denies all egress except the model API.
 This gives you deterministic, reproducible runs without needing root on the host.
 You can use the [`run_in_container.sh`](./codex-cli/scripts/run_in_container.sh) script to set up the sandbox.

 ---